Common Brightspace Tools

 When creating Email messages, the Upload button appears at the bottom of the Compose New Message screen.
 When you select Upload, the Content Browser appears in a pop-up window.

-*Alternatively, from both the Dropbox and Email tools, you may drag and drop a file directly from your computer into the Upload window.
+*Alternatively, from both the assignments and Email tools, you may drag and drop a file directly from your computer into the Upload window.

 You can access grades when you want to check how you are doing academically.
 Here you will be able to see your grades on the individual assignments that you submit.
 If your instructor makes any comments about your assignments, you will be able to view them here as well.
 By selecting the View statistics icon for the individual assignment, you will be able to see the class average, and a graphical representation of your mark in comparison to others.